amigavision/AmigaVision/content/distro/ReadMe.md

 **IMPORTANT:** For games with save functionality you **MUST** quit the game using the `DEL` key to ensure the save data will be written to "disk", and thus the SD card.
 You *will* lose your save games if you don't exit the game *after* also saving in-game!

 In the `[Options]` menu of the launcher you can choose between a few alternative quit key options if the `DEL` key doesn't work for you.
 If set, it will override the preconfigured default Quit key.
 The active Quit key is displayed on the splash screen shown when a game is loading.

+## Upgrading

+When upgrading AmigaVision from a previous release (on any platform), we always recommend following the instructions for doing a clean install and **only** keep your `Saves.hdf` hard drive image, which is where your game saves are stored.

+We often make important changes to the configuration files, `MiSTer.ini`and other included files, so the only way to ensure that you can use the new version properly and get the new capabilities (examples from previous releases: 5×PAL Dynamic Scaling, CD32 support on MiSTer, etc.) is to do a clean install of everything, every time.

+Follow the instructions for your platform below.

 ## Setup for Amiga hardware